 - College & Resource Fair 9:30am – 2pm

 - Meet with representatives from 30 local colleges and universities, as well as arts organizations and other services for teens and young adults.

 - Professional photographers are donating free headshots to the first 100 students who register and attend.
 Photos will be taken on-site and available digitally afterward.
 Make sure you RSVP in advance and arrive early.

 - College counselors will be standing by to meet individually with students and/or their families.

 - Vegetarian & vegan options will be available.

 - Curious about how to become a playwright, actor, designer, or director?
 We’ll have professionals available to answer questions and talk about everything from their college major to their first big break.

-- Learn when and how to submit applications and what college admissions staff are looking for.
+- Learn when and how to submit applications, and options for paying for your education.

-- College Financing for Parents of Artists—11am – 12pm
+- College Financing for Parents of Artists (Parents/Guardians/Educators Only) 10–11am

-- Parents and educators are invited to this comprehensive overview of how to finance your child’s higher education and what careers may be available to them post-graduation.
+- Parents and educators are invited to this comprehensive overview of paying for higher education—including scholarships and financial aid—as well as school and degree options.